Farming In Europe

 The CAP budget stands at around €40 billion and the main sectors covered by support in Scotland are cereal, sheep, beef and dairy production.
 In addition, the CAP funds a range of Rural Development measures that are not linked to food production.

-Whilst the CAP has been the main driver of EU farm policy, an increasing number of environmental and trade directives emanate from Brussels, shaping the way Scottish farmers do business.
+Whilst the CAP has been the main driver of EU farm policy, an increasing number of environmental and trade directives have also emanated from Brussels, shaping the way Scottish farmers do business.
 That is why NFU Scotland has an office in Brussels.

 View from the Top